moneypro/fantasy_basketball_tools/gpt_actions/scout_free_agents.md

 - Gabe Vincent (SG) on Lakers sees minimal benefit → Lower value for SG-needy teams

 ## Key Insights
-1. **Scoring Period Matters More Than General Stats**
-   - A player averaging 20 pts/game is only valuable if they play in the next 5 days
-   - Must show exact schedule: "Playing Dec 8 & Dec 10" vs "Playing Dec 8, 9, 10, 11, 12"
+1. **Injury Status is Critical**
+   - `injured: true` + `injury_status: "OUT"` = Player likely won't play tomorrow
+   - Aaron Nesmith has 35.67 avg but is OUT, so risky pickup for immediate games
+   - Check before recommending a pickup for tomorrow's games

+2. **Waiver Status Indicates Availability**
+   - `on_waivers: true` = Player was recently claimed via waivers
+   - Means they might not be available much longer
+   - Higher priority if they're top performers and still available

-2. **Position Scarcity Creates Value**
+3. **Position Scarcity Creates Value**
-   - If user has only 1 Guard spot left but 2 Forward spots, a bench Guard is more valuable than bench Forward
+   - If user has only 1 Guard spot left but 2 Forward spots, Forward has more value
    - If user already has 4+ players playing tomorrow, adding anyone is risky

-3. **Injury-Driven Opportunity**
+4. **Injury-Driven Opportunity**
-   - Only matters if the injured player is significant (avg >= 15 pts or team impact)
+   - Only matters if the injured player is significant (avg >= 15 pts)
-   - DAY_TO_DAY = ~30% usage boost expected
+   - DAY_TO_DAY teammate out = ~30% usage boost expected
-   - OUT = ~60% usage boost expected
+   - OUT teammate = ~60% usage boost expected

 ## Data Requirements